pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 The matching pattern of the rule is similar to [table routing](https://pingcap.com/docs//tools/dm/data-synchronization-features/#table-routing) and [column mapping](https://pingcap.com/docs//tools/dm/data-synchronization-features/#column-mapping).
 For detailed configurations, see the user documentation for the feature.

-To implement this, after getting the schema name, table name, and binlog event type, the TiDB-DM processing unit will identify the configured rule, and decide whether to filter based on the action configuration.
+To implement this, after getting the schema name, table name, and binlog event type, the TiDB DM processing unit will identify the configured rule, and decide whether to filter based on the action configuration.
 For detailed implementation of the filter function, see [binlog-filter pkg](https://github.com/pingcap/tidb-tools/tree/master/pkg/binlog-filter) under TiDB-tools.

 ## Conclusion

-As an integrated data transfer and replication management platform, TiDB-DM plays an important role in the TiDB ecosystem.
+As an integrated data transfer and replication management platform, TiDB DM plays an important role in the TiDB ecosystem.
 It works well in providing the full data migration and the incremental data replication services, and gains more and more popularity among customers.
 In the future, it will still be a key focus of our development team and we are expecting more contributors to join us to improve its reliability, stability, and usability together.